Navneetkaurdeveloper/INSTAGRAM-CLONE/README.md

 Instagram clone using Reactjs , firebase and semantic ui

+Description : This is an Instagram Clone App , in which I had deployed an app with Firebase Hosting , Email Authentication is done, we can sign up , sign in , upload Images and can comment.
+It have Realtime database with Firebase firestore

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts